Gibbs Measures on Marked Configuration Spaces: Existence and Uniqueness: Introduction

-In order to study the uniqueness, we represent the configuration space $ \Gamma (X,S)$ in the form $\Gamma (Q,S)^{\mathbb{Z}^{d}}$, where $Q$ is a cube in $X$, via the natural embedding $\mathbb{Z}^{d}\subset X$, and use the result of \cite[Theorem 2.6]{CKKP}, which develops the Dobrushin-Pechersky approach to the uniqueness problem for lattice-type systems \cite{DoP}, see also \cite[Theorem 4]{PZ} and \cite[Theorem 3]{BP}, where this method is applied to continuum systems (without spins).
-The uniform exponential moment bounds allow us to control the interaction growth and to check the conditions of the Dobrushin-Pechersky theorem.
-As a by-product of our method we also prove a decay of correlations for the (unique) Gibbs measure (Corrolary \ref{dec_corr}), which seems to be entirely new for such systems.
+In order to study the uniqueness, we represent (via the natural embedding $ \mathbb{Z}^{d}\subset X)$ the configuration space $\widehat{\Gamma }(X)$ in the form $\widehat{\Gamma }(\mathrm{Q})^{\mathbb{Z}^{d}}$, where $\mathrm{Q}$ is an elementary cube in $X$, and construct a lattice model (with intricate non-linear spin space $\widehat{\Gamma }(\mathrm{Q})$) equivalent to the original continuum model.
+In this setting we can use the Dobrushin--Pechersky approach to the uniqueness problem for lattice-type systems, see \cite{DoP}, \cite[Theorem 2.6]{CKKP} and also \cite[Theorem 4] {PZ} and \cite[Theorem 3]{BP}, where this method is applied to continuum systems (without spins) on $\Gamma (X)$.
+The uniform exponential moment bounds allow us to control the interaction growth and to check the conditions of the Dobrushin--Pechersky criterion for the lattice counterpart of the continuum model.
+As a by-product of our method we also prove a decay of correlations for the (unique) Gibbs measure (Corollary \ref{dec_corr}), which seems to be entirely new for such systems.

-Let us note that the general theory of Gibbs measures with the Ruelle-type (super-) stable interactions on marked configuration spaces can be found e.g. in \cite{KunaPhD}, \cite{AKLU}, \cite{KKdS} and \cite{Mase}.
-However, it is essentially restricted to bounded spins and hence does not apply to our model (see Remark \ref{rem_bdd_spins}).
-The case of unbounded spins and non-attractive interactions has not been treated so far in the literature.
+Let us note that a general theory of Gibbs measures with the Ruelle-type (super-) stable interactions on marked configuration spaces can be found e.g. in \cite{AKLU}, \cite{KKdS}, \cite{KunaPhD} and \cite{Mase}.
+However, it is essentially restricted to compact spins and hence does not apply to our model (see Remark \ref{rem_bdd_spins}).
+The case of unbounded vector spins interacting via potentials of superquadratic growth, including the existence and uniqueness problems for the associated Gibbs states, has not been treated so far in the literature.

-We note that Question (M) has been discussed in the complementary paper \cite {DKK}.
+Question (M) is discussed (for scalar spins and ferromagnetic interactions) in a complementary paper \cite{DKK}.